Any mortgage decision you make is likely to be a big one. But before deciding to do so, we need to know how much it costs to refinance a mortgage.

 Why Refinance a Mortgage?

 There are several reasons you may choose to refinance your mortgage.
-For example, you may be able to find a lower interest rate, switch to a longer-term, or cash out your existing loan.
+For example, you may be able to find a lower interest rate and monthly payment, switch to a longer-term, or cash out your existing loan.

 There are other reasons, too.
 Some choose to refinance from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.